 The Law School and Goodson Law Library provide complete wireless capability.
-Use of the library's Level 2 carrel computers requires a current NetID and password.
-However, twelve computer terminals in the Reading Room, as well as stand-up terminals on each floor, are available for the use of all visitors.
-For further information, see Academic Technologies' Computing Equipment page.
+Twelve computer terminals in the Reading Room, as well as stand-up terminals on each floor, are available for the use of all visitors.

-Access to the LexisNexis and Westlaw research services is available only by individual password for current Duke Law students, faculty and staff, under the terms of the Library's contract with the vendors.
+Access to the legal research services Bloomberg Law, LexisNexis, and Westlaw is available only by individual password for current Duke Law students, faculty and staff, under the terms of the Library's contract with the vendors.
 Other sources for legal information, including a campus-wide version of LexisNexis, can be found on the Legal Databases & Links page.
-Consult the Reference Desk for assistance with LexisNexis, Westlaw, or other research databases.
+Consult the Reference Desk for assistance with these or other research databases.

 No food of any kind is permitted in the library.
 All foods, whether or not they leave crumbs, attract insects and rodents.
 These pests can damage books and other materials, many of which are out of print and irreplaceable.